 You might also like to read:

-- Top 10 Busiest Ports In The World
+- Biggest Aircraft Carriers In The World

-- Top 10 Largest Cruise Ships in 2020
+- Largest Cruise Ships in the World

 Disclaimer: The authors’ views expressed in this article do not necessarily reflect the views of Marine Insight.
 Data and charts, if used, in the article have been sourced from available information and have not been authenticated by any statutory authority.
 The author and Marine Insight do not claim it to be accurate nor accept any responsibility for the same.
-The views constitute only the opinions and do not constitute any guidelines or recommendation on any course of action to be followed by the reader.
+The views constitute only the opinions and do not constitute any guidelines or recommendations on any course of action to be followed by the reader.